gammasoft71/xtd/docs/introduction.md

 | [Home](home.md) | [Downloads](downloads.md) | [Examples](examples.md) | [Documentation](documentation.md) | [Sources](https://github.com/gammasoft71/xtd_forms) | [Project](https://sourceforge.net/projects/formspro/) | [Contact](contact.md) | [Gammasoft](https://gammasoft71.wixsite.com/gammasoft) |

-This tutorial will introduce you to the programming with the xtd_forms toolkit.
+This tutorial will introduce you to the programming with the [xtd_forms](https://github.com/gammasoft71/xtd_forms) toolkit.

 # xtd_forms

-xtd_forms is a Graphical User Interface (GUI) toolkit for creating C++ applications.
-It is an open source and cross-platform toolkit. xtd_forms applications run on all major OS platforms, including Windows, Linux, and macOS.
-The project was started by Gammasoft in 2019. xtd_forms is much more than a toolkit. xtd_forms is a part of xtd. xtd provides a large variety of classes for handling streams, databases, threads, online help, or application settings. xtd_forms consists of a large group of controls.
+[xtd_forms](https://github.com/gammasoft71/xtd_forms) is a Graphical User Interface (GUI) toolkit for creating C++ applications.
+It is an open source and cross-platform toolkit. [xtd_forms](https://github.com/gammasoft71/xtd_forms) applications run on all major OS platforms, including Windows, Linux, and macOS.
+The project was started by Gammasoft in 2019. [xtd_forms](https://github.com/gammasoft71/xtd_forms) is much more than a toolkit. [xtd_forms](https://github.com/gammasoft71/xtd_forms) is a part of [xtd_forms](https://github.com/gammasoft71/xtd). xtd provides a large variety of classes for handling streams, databases, threads, online help, or application settings. [xtd_forms](https://github.com/gammasoft71/xtd_forms) consists of a large group of controls.

 # The C++ programming language